usha49/ExamAce/README.md

 the UI allows users to practice generated MCQs independently as well as take timed practice tests.
 The interface also includes features such as progress tracking and performance analytics to enhance the learning experience.

-End-to-End Workflow
-Input Processing: PDFs are extracted, cleaned, and chunked into manageable segments.
- Embedding & Storage: Text chunks are embedded and stored in ChromaDB for efficient retrieval.
- Query Handling: User queries are processed, and relevant chunks are retrieved using similarity search.
- MCQ Generation: The RAG pipeline generates MCQs using retrieved context and validates the output.
- Storage & Display: Generated MCQs are stored in the database and displayed to the user via the UI.
- This pipeline ensures that the system generates high-quality, syllabus-aligned MCQs while minimizing inaccuracies and hallucinations.
-The integration of advanced AI models and efficient retrieval mechanisms makes the system a powerful tool for NEC exam preparation.